Gurdwara Makhdoom Pur Pahoran: History

 Bhai Jodh Singh, disciple and Army General (Battle of Gurusar) of Sat Guru Har Gobind Ji was a resident of this village; this Gurdwara was built by one of his descendants in Samvat 1970.
 Following the partition in 1947, a new Gurdwara was set up in Panipat Haryana by his descendants (Bhayana Clan).

 Status

-The boundary of the gurdwara runs around in area of two ghumaon with Gurasthan at its centre: There used to be a big pool (made of marble) west of it which has now been filled with soil and levelled; if this soil is dug out, the original pool can be restored.
+The boundary of the gurdwara runs around in area of two ghumaon with Gurasthan at its centre: There used to be a big pool (made of marble) west of it that has now been filled with soil and levelled.
 Rooms for the stay of Sangat have been built along the boundary wall.
-There are green trees, flowery creepers, rose, jasmine and other plants whose flowers blossom all around.
+There are green trees, flowers, and other plants all around.
 At present, Govt Higher Secondary School is housed in this building and Gurasthan is made the headmaster's office.
 The inner design of the dome is still the same as it was centuries ago and so are the tiles of the floor, yet other walls and buildings are regularly white washed.